-Notice of 2020 Polytechnic Alumni Association Annual Meeting & Elections
+Notice of 2021 NYU Tandon Polytechnic Alumni Association Annual Meeting & Elections

-The Polytechnic Alumni Associations's (PAA) 2020 Annual Meeting and the election of five directors to the International Board of Directors will take place:
+The NYU Tandon Polytechnic Alumni Association (PAA) 2021 Annual Meeting and the election of the Officers and International Board of Directors.

-All alumni are invited to attend and vote for up to five directors who will serve three-year terms, beginning September 1, 2020
+All alumni are invited to attend and vote for up to three Officers (serving a two-year term beginning on September 1, 2021) and six directors who will (serve three-year terms, beginning September 1, 2021).

-As we are operating remotely, there will be no ability to cast a vote via phone, fax, email or portal mail.
+As we are operating remotely, there will be no ability to cast a vote via phone, fax, email or postal mail.
 Kindly cast your vote using the electronic ballot provided.

 Email email@example.com, should you have questions.